NTBBloodbath/cheovim/README.md

 The same principles apply to `paq-nvim`.
 It is also possible to supply a name of a known configuration and cheovim will set up the plugin manager the way that configuration requires it, so e.g. setting `preconfigure` to `"doom-nvim"` will automatically set up packer the way [doom-nvim](https://github.com/NTBBloodbath/doom-nvim) likes it.
 This value can be set to `nil` too to perform no preconfiguration.
+- `url` - tells cheovim whether the supplied URI is actually a link to a repository.
+If it is, cheovim will first grab it from the internet, then it will boot into the configuration.
+Note that this slightly decreases startup time for that configuration in general.
+- `setup` - can be either a function or a string, if it is a string it will get wrapped in a vim.cmd, so be warned.
+Gets invoked before the new configuration gets loaded.
+- `config` - can also be either a function or a string.
+Gets invoked after the configuration has been fully loaded.
+Designed to also work with asynchronous configurations.

 - `return "my_config", profiles` - selects a configuration from a list of profiles.
 Make sure the first returned value has the same name as the key inside the `profiles` table (i.e. if I define a config called `my_config = {}` make sure to return `"my_config"`).
 Changing this will automatically